n-lina/Machine-Learning-Robot-Competition/README.md

 # Machine Learning Robot Competition
 ## Competition Overview

-**Task:** To atonomously navigate the simulated world via a live-image feed, avoiding moving obstacles like pedestrians and trucks, and to accuractely recognize and read alphanumeric "license plates" on parked cars in the simulation using machine learning principles.
+**Task:** To atonomously navigate the simulated world via a live-image feed, avoiding moving obstacles like pedestrians and the truck, and to accuractely recognize and read alphanumeric "license plates" on parked cars in the simulation using machine learning principles.

 **Competition Criterion:** Points are awarded for every license plate the convoluted neural network accurately parses, and in the case of a tie, by time robot took to complete the competition course.